 Garnet is an isometric mineral with many sub-species all displaying the same crystal structure.
 The main Garnet Varieties are based on ideal end-member chemical compositions; Almandine Garnet, Pyrope Garnet, Spessartite Garnet, Andradite Garnet, Grossular Garnet, and Uvarovite Garnet.

-There are some garnet varieties of intermediate composition like the malaia garnets, the Mozambique garnet, and the rhodolite garnets.
+There are some natural garnet varieties of intermediate composition like the malaia garnets, the Mozambique garnet, and the rhodolite garnets.
+These natural garnets have chemical compositions that are a mix of two or more of the ideal end member garnet varieties.

 There also are some sub-specie garnet varieties based on specific colors like the tsavorite green garnet, the yellow-orange to red hessonite garnet, the brilliant green demantoid garnet, and the beautiful mandarin orange garnet.
 Another very rare gem garnet variety is the natural color change garnet.

 Return to the Index of